-Mediation is a voluntary and confidential process available to resolve a disagreement between the parent (s) and the public agency regarding the student's identification and eligibility for services under this Article; the appropriateness of an educational evaluation or student's proposed placement; reimbursement, or any other dispute involving the provision of a FAPE to your child.
-The public agency may also request mediation to resolve your formal complaint of procedural violations.
+Mediation is available to resolve a disagreement between you and the school regarding the identification, evaluation, placement, services, or the provision of a FAPE to your child.
+The school may also request mediation to resolve your formal complaint of procedural violations.
 You may request mediation before, at the same time, or after requesting a due process hearing.
 Requesting mediation will not prevent or delay a due process hearing, nor will mediation deny any of your other rights.
-You or the public agency may suggest mediation, and it begins when both agree to participate.
-Participating in mediation is voluntary for both you and the public agency.
+You or the school may suggest mediation, and it begins when both agree to participate.
+Participating in mediation is voluntary for both you and the school.